angristan/awesome-stars/README.md

 ## Swift

+- [belozierov/SwiftCoroutine](https://github.com/belozierov/SwiftCoroutine) - Swift coroutines for iOS, macOS and Linux.
+- [onevcat/Kingfisher](https://github.com/onevcat/Kingfisher) - A lightweight, pure-Swift library for downloading and caching images from the web.
 - [norio-nomura/action-swiftlint](https://github.com/norio-nomura/action-swiftlint) - GitHub Action for SwiftLint
 - [realm/SwiftLint](https://github.com/realm/SwiftLint) - A tool to enforce Swift style and conventions.
 - [schappim/macOCR](https://github.com/schappim/macOCR) - Get any text on your screen into your clipboard.